JustinGOSSES/McMurray-Wabiskaw-preprocessed-datasets/README.md

 The preprocessed datasets built on the original datasets therefore follow a similar scheme.
 The license that best matches the use constraints of the original dataset is the <a href="https://creativecommons.org/licenses/by-nc/2.0/legalcode">Attribution-NonCommercial 2.0 Generic (CC BY-NC 2.0)</a> license.
 A human-readable version of this license is <a href="https://creativecommons.org/licenses/by-nc/2.0/">here</a>.
 The key points are free to share, must attribute, and non-commercial so please don't try to resell the data.

+## Code for processing original dataset into preprocessed datasets
+Currently the Jupyter notebooks in the preprocessing_code directory are a good summary of the steps used to preprocess the files.
+Various python modules in predictatops project were used in the preprocessing.
+Eventually that code will be extracted and included here such that all preprocessing is in this repository.

 ## Preprocessed datasets derived from original

 ### Original datasets but with LAS well log files that don't load well separated and geographic coordinates CSV added saved in Zip file